One of the most important foundations on which Freemasonry is built is Charity……

 The Warwick Sea Scout Appeal, for help to construct new premises in St Nicholas Park, Warwick, was met with a tremendous effort by lodges meeting in Warwick, supported by Warwickshire Provincial Grand Lodge, and the Masonic Charitable Foundation, to a value of £10,000.00.

-Freemasons are also encouraged to provide support to the needs of fellow masons and their dependents, and grants to alleviate financial hardship, health issue, family needs with education, scholarships, supporting exceptional talent in sport, music, or the performing arts.
+Freemasons are also encouraged to provide support to the needs of fellow masons and their dependents, with grants to alleviate financial hardship, health issues, together with family support for education and scholarships, supporting exceptional talent in sport, music, or the performing arts.